South Sudan foes sign final power-sharing deal

 "In fact, such an agreement may sow the seeds of another cycle of conflict," it said.

-But on Sunday the top US envoy to Khartoum said the United States still backed the process.
+But on Sunday the top US envoy to Khartoum said the United States backed the process.

 A similar peace deal was signed in 2015 but fell apart a year later in a deadly battle that saw Machar flee into exile.